CarlijnQuik/File-Manager-App/PROCESS.md

 #### Day 6
 - Decided to leave the back button not functioning and some other bugs within this implementation and to focus on creating a full version
 - Decided to create the menus first so the prototype is complete, then create the Google Drive component
+- Created a functioning Git repository by creating a new android studio project and copying everything to it to synchronize